COVID-19: Live industry briefing – the impact on high-speed rail

-Our next live online briefing will bring together Andrea Giuricin, Transport Economist at the University of Milan Bicocca; Francesco Dionori, Chief of Transport Networks & Logistics at the United Nations Economic Commission for Europe (UNECE); and Federico Meda, Chief Industrial Development & IT Officer at ITALO-NTV.
-The three speakers will share latest high-speed rail industry insights and information designed to support the railway community during and after the COVID-19 pandemic, including:
+Our live online briefing bought together Andrea Giuricin, Transport Economist at the University of Milan Bicocca; Francesco Dionori, Chief of Transport Networks & Logistics at the United Nations Economic Commission for Europe (UNECE); and Federico Meda, Chief Industrial Development & IT Officer at ITALO-NTV.
+The three speakers shared the latest high-speed rail industry insights and information designed to support the railway community during and after the COVID-19 pandemic, including:

 - Up-to-date statistics on how COVID-19 has impacted high-speed rail passenger numbers so far

 - In hindsight, could the high-speed rail sector have responded differently in the early stages of the virus spreading?